 - Pay the full price for the drug. - File a Claim with Express Scripts for reimbursement within 12 months of the purchase.
-You can call Express Scripts or GuideStone for forms or visit the GuideStone website www.GuideStone.org to print a form. - Receive reimbursement based on the Plan's cost as if You had gone to a Participating Pharmacy.
-Here is how You will be reimbursed: - Reimbursement will be the amount of the Plan's cost for the same drug at a Participating Pharmacy.
+You can call Express Scripts or GuideStone for forms or visit the GuideStone website www.GuideStone.org to print a form. - · Receive reimbursement based on the Plan's cost as if You had gone to a Participating Pharmacy.
+Here is how You will be reimbursed: - If You buy a brand name drug when a generic is available, your reimbursement will be the amount of the Plan's cost for the generic substitution at a Participating Pharmacy, less the generic Co-payment. - o In all other cases, your reimbursement will be the amount of the Plan's cost for the same drug at a Participating Pharmacy.